jupyter/jupyter/docs/source/contrib_guide_blog.rst

 There are several major steps in the workflow from blog idea to a published post
 including:

+* Be inspired to write a post
+* Send us a message on the Jupyter mailing list and ask us for an author account on our blog
 * Creating a draft
 * Draft Review
 * Editorial acceptance